seyilbaatyrbek/exam-solution/README.md

 - It has a `createCandy()` method which takes any type of `Candy` as a parameter

-  - the `sugar` can't go below 0 » throw an error/exception if it happens with a descriptive message
+  - the `sugar` can't go below 0 » throw an `error / IllegalArgumentException` if it happens with a descriptive message
   - otherwise store the candy in the `inventory` and
   - reduce the `sugar` amount by the amount needed to create the candies